Best pharmaceutical stocks to buy in 2022

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

 This page gives you our top five pharma companies to invest in right now.
-Our experts have analysed the markets to choose stocks with the most potential and a solid track record of success.
+Our experts have analysed the markets to choose the most potential stocks and a solid track record of success.
 Keep reading to find out which ones we’ve chosen, along with the reasons why.

 What are the top pharmaceutical stocks to buy?